williamclit/Educative/README.md

 ## What Makes Educative Worth It?

-Unlike most learning sites that just give you hours of pre-recorded videos, Educative keeps things hands-on and focused.
+Unlike most learning platforms that bury you in hours of pre-recorded videos, Educative keeps things interactive and hands-on, making it easier to actually learn by doing.

-Here’s what makes it stand out:
+Here’s why it stands out from the crowd:

-* Interactive: You learn by actually writing code, not just watching.
+* Interactive learning: You don’t just watch, you write real code as you go.

-* In-Browser: No downloads, no switching tabs—everything runs right where you study.
+* Runs in your browser: No installations, no juggling tabs; everything works right where you study.

-* Guided Paths: Clear roadmaps for coding interviews, DevOps, system design, and more.
+* Structured learning paths: Whether you're tackling coding interviews, system design, DevOps, or backend roles, there’s a clear roadmap to follow.

-* Always Updated: Lessons are refreshed often by industry experts.
+* Frequently updated content: Courses stay current with tech trends thanks to updates from real-world engineers.

-So whether you’re gearing up for a FAANG interview or picking up new skills like Golang, AI, or Docker, Educative has you covered.
+So whether you're preparing for a FAANG interview, brushing up on Docker, diving into AI, or trying out Golang, Educative gives you the tools to build real skills, not just watch someone else code.

 ## Educative Pricing Plans Explained In 2025